 My long-haul flight essentials are typically a charged phone, sweatshirt, lotion, a toothbrush with a small tube of toothpaste, my glasses, chapstick, my computer to work, and noise-canceling headphones.

-Say what you want about yoga pants, but they are my go to on any long-haul flight.
+Say what you want about yoga pants, but they are my go-to on any long-haul flight.
 If I’m getting on a 10-hour flight my main priority is my comfort, not looking fashionable.
 I’m not saying you should go looking like a dirty vagabond, but it’s not necessary to fly in heels and a dress either.
-My perfect long-haul flight outfit is black yoga pants, cute shirt or oversized sweater, and my Vans sneakers.
+My perfect long-haul flight outfit is black yoga pants, a cute shirt or oversized sweater, and my Vans sneakers.
 Try to avoid belts and excessive jewelry as it will hold you up at security.
 For men, Cameron suggests a sweater, t-shirt, Vaha pants from prAna, and Vans sneaker.

 Other long haul flight essentials to stay comfortable: